Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Strings.rst

    >> THIS WILL BE UPPERCASE

 Lowercase
 =========
-The ``to_lowercase`` function will convert an entire string to lowercase characters.
+The `to_lowercase` function converts all alphabetic characters in a string to their lowercase equivalents.
+Other characters in the string remain unchanged.

 .. code-block:: c